 What are cookies and how do they work?

-Cookies are small files which your web browser stores on your computer when you visit a website.
+Cookies are small files which your web browser saves on your computer when you visit a website.
 They are used to exchange data between computer programs or to save data for a certain period of time.
-Cookies are necessary for many applications, including Matomo, to work properly.
+Cookies are necessary for many applications to work properly.
 However, it is possible to configure them such that functionality is maintained while ensuring that your personal data is protected.
 To achieve this, DIBt has chosen the following settings:

 - The session cookie expires as soon as you close your browser.